-In this tutorial, get a hands-on example on how to create and run a classification model from start to finish.
+In this data science and machine learning tutorial, get a hands-on example on how to create and run a classification model from start to finish.
 The tutorial covers the following steps:

 - Data exploration